Cory Booker: Ditch Kavanaugh, whether he’s ‘innocent or guilty’

 Booker, D-N.J., days earlier backed the FBI’s re-opened supplemental background investigation into Kavanaugh.
 But amid speculation that the probe could come to an end any day now, Booker indicated Tuesday that it's too late for Kavanaugh.
 He said his "credibility" has already been challenged and his "temperament" revealed at last week's heated hearing with him and accuser Christine Blasey Ford.

-“Ultimately—not whether he's innocent or guilty, this is not a trial ... have enough questions been raised that we should not move on to another candidate?”
+“Ultimately, not whether he's innocent or guilty -- this is not a trial -- but ultimately, have enough questions been raised that we should not move on to another candidate?”
 Booker, a potential 2020 presidential candidate, said on Capitol Hill Tuesday.

 Republicans seized on the remarks, with GOP Chairwoman Ronna McDaniel tweeting that it shows "Senate Democrats finally admit that they don’t even care about getting to the truth."